emanuel2718/termitype/README.md

     - want to improve the word tracking `Word { start: usize, end: usize, text: String }` or something like that
         - might be heavy on the memory tho

+### Bugs
+- [] responsiveness needs some work.
+    - if we reduce the width just enough the top bar will be cut off (should wrap i think question mark)

 ### Done
 - [x] Build Github CI
 - [x] Theme swap at runtime (Menu -> Themes -> <list of themes>)